 Facilities along the CTP corridor are in good condition with only a few minor findings.
-A cabinet is leaning and the perimeter concrete sealant is failing (Figure 44) at MLP3 due to settlement.
+Rust developing on door where paint is missing at MLG1 and water damage to floor due to water intrusion at MLG2 as noted in Figures 39 and 40.

-2.5.5 CTP Changes from FY19
+2.5.5 CTP Changes from FY2020